danibram/mocker-data-generator/README.md

 - **_schema(name, schema, generationType)_**: Add a new schema, you must specify this params:
   - name (String): Name of the schema.
   - schema (JSON): The schema you define
   - generationType (integer or JSON): In this field you specify how you will generate this schema.
-2 ways:
+3 ways:
-    - Integer to specify how many of this you want.
+    - Integer to specify how many objects of this schema you want.
+    - JSON with this object `{max: '<maximunValues>'}` you can also optionally pass min `{max: '<maximunValues>', min: '<minimumValues>'`, this will generate a range of objects of this schema, between (0 and max) or (min and max) randomly.
     - JSON with this object `{uniqueField: '<yourUniqueField>'}` this means that this field (<yourUniqueField>) is an array and you want to generate entities with this unique values

 - **_reset()_**: Clean the internal DB.